JaredVahle/individual-project/README.md

 <!-- Describe your modeling process -->
 Model types: linear regression, polynomial 3rd degree, lasso lars, tweedie, Decision Tree Regression.
 **Winning model: Decision Tree Regression**
-The features used were "yearsofexperience","highly_experienced","doctorate_degree","bachelors_degree","cityid".
+The features used were:
+- yearsofexperience
+- highly_experienced
+- doctorate_degree
+- bachelors_degree
+- cityid

 Baseline RMSE on test data: 107140.062039

 **My models RMSE on test data: 74904.849480**

 This is a significant improvement over the baseline, with a prediction average of over 30,000$ better then the baseline model.